Finsbury Rifles: Territorial Force

 The Volunteers were subsumed into the new Territorial Force (TF) under the Haldane Reforms of 1908.
 The Borough of Finsbury had been incorporated into the new County of London since 1900, and so the unit joined the newly-created London Regiment, which consisted entirely of TF infantry battalions, with no Regular component.
 It became the 11th (County of London) Battalion, The London Regiment (Finsbury Rifles), with its headquarters and all eight companies located at 17 Penton Street.
 The North London Brigade became 3rd London Brigade in the TF's 1st London Division.

-World War I
+First World War

 Mobilisation

 Annual training for 1st London Division had just started when war was declared on 4 August 1914, and the Finsbury Rifles promptly mustered at Pentonville for mobilisation.
+In mid-August it moved with 3rd London Bde to Bullswater Camp, near Pirbright in Surrey, and in Septyember to Crowborough in East Sussex.
+The TF was intended to be a home defence force and its members could not be compelled to serve outside the UK, but on 10 August TF units were invited to volunteer for overseas service and the majority did so.
+On 31 August 1914, the formation of Reserve or 2nd-Line units for each existing TF unit was authorised.
+Initially these were formed from men who had not volunteered for overseas service, and the recruits who were flooding in.
+The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
+In this way duplicate battalions, brigades and divisions were created, mirroring those TF formations being sent overseas.
+Later they were mobilised for overseas service in their own right. the Finsbury Rifles formed its own second line on 3 September 1914.

 Several battalions of the division were soon posted away to relieve Regular Army garrisons in the Mediterranean or to supplement the British Expeditionary Force on the Western Front.
-By January 1915, only the Finsbury and Hackney battalions remained with the artillery and other support elements of the division, and these were attached to the 2nd-Line TF division (2/1st London Division) that was being formed.
-Meanwhile, the Finsbury Rifles formed its own second line, the two units being designated 1/11th and 2/11th Battalions.
+By January 1915, only the 1/10th (Hackney) and 1/11th (Finsbury Rifles) Battalions remained with the artillery and other support elements of the division, and these were attached to the 2nd-Line TF division (2/1st London Division) that was being formed.